 A ziggurat is a type of stepped pyramid that was common in ancient Mesopotamia, particularly in Sumeria, Assyria, and Babylonia.
 They served as temples dedicated to the deities of the Mesopota.
 The term “ziggurat” originates from the Akkadian word “ziqquratu,” which means “built on a raised area.”

 Ziggurats were characterized by a series of receding terraces or levels, each smaller than the one below it.
 This design created a stepped or tiered appearance, with a broad base and a temple or shrine at the summit.
-The primary purpose of ziggurats was religious.
-The temples atop the ziggurats were often devoted to the chief god of the city or region.
+The temples atop the structure were often devoted to the chief god of the city or region.

 So far, 11 ziggurats have been discovered from historical written sources and 21 ziggurats from archaeological excavations.